Shanna Peeples

-Shanna L. Peeples is the Dr. John G. O’Brien Distinguished Chair in Education at West Texas A&M University.
+Shanna L. Peeples (born 16 April 1965) is the Dr. John G. O'Brien Distinguished Chair in Education at West Texas A&M University.
 She was the 2015 National Teacher of the Year.

 Education

-Peeples has a B.A. in English from West Texas A&M University (1997), an M.Ed. from the University of Texas at Arlington (2013), and a Ph.D from Harvard University (2020).
+Peeples has a BA in English from West Texas A&M University (1997), an M.Ed. from the University of Texas at Arlington (2013), and a PhD from Harvard University (2020).

 Career

 Peeples had multiple jobs before she began teaching, starting with a 7th grade class.
-By 2011 she was teaching at Palo Duro High School in Texas.
+By 2011, she was teaching at Palo Duro High School in Texas.
 In 2015, Peeples was named National Teacher of the Year, and was presented her award by President Barack Obama.
-In 2020 she was named the Dr. John G. O’Brien Distinguished Chair in Education at West Texas A&M University.
+In 2020 she was named the Dr. John G. O'Brien Distinguished Chair in Education at West Texas A&M University.

-Peeples has spoken against arming teachers in the classroom and advocates for LGBT marriage.
+Peeples has spoken against arming teachers in the classroom and advocates for same sex marriage.